The Saturated Fat Monster

 Unfortunately, this research led to an 'arms race' between dieters and food technologists.
 The result: commercial 'diet' desserts--with extra sugars to partially compensate for the lower fat content--that are almost as yummy as conventional desserts.
 And dieters are back on Square One.

-It's best not to get too concerned about the latest Scare-of-the-Month-Club article that comes down the pike.
+It's best not to get too concerned about the latest Scare of the Month Club article that comes down the pike.
 There's an old saying in the news biz: If it bleeds, it leads.
 More to the point, biomedical studies are all based upon measurements, and all measurements have varying degrees of uncertainty.
 There are at least three different approaches to studies on the effects of diet on health.
 And in two of them, there are potential method errors, in addition to the random errors associated with measurement.

 1. Questionnaire-based surveys.
 Ask a large number of people about their dietary habits, and study specific aspects of their health over the years.
 Are the healthier people healthier because of their diets, or do they choose certain eating patterns because they're healthier to begin with?